 Sleep training is a personal choice and there are many happy thriving families that do not sleep train.
 My husband and I decided to sleep train our daughter Madi after 11 months of interrupted sleep.

-What is important to know before you start sleep training, is that you need a consistent bed-time and nap routine first.
-When Madi was 6 months old, we started a healthy bed time routine to try and encourage a good nights sleep.
-Its important to know that even a consistent bed time and nap routine didn’t help Madi sleep through the night.
+What is important to know before you start sleep-training, is that you need a consistent bed-time and nap routine first.
+When Madi was 6 months old, we started a bedtime routine to try and encourage a good nights sleep.
+Unfortunately, a consistent bed time and nap routine didn’t help Madi sleep through the night.

-1. Establish a consistent bedtime: When Madi was 0-18 months, we put her to bed around 7pm.
-It’s important to stick to the same time every single night.
+1. Establish a consistent bedtime: When Madi was 0-18 months, we put her to bed around 7/7:30pm.
+It’s important to try to stick to the same time every single night.
 Otherwise, you might disrupt the body’s natural sleep rhythms, which makes it more difficult to get your baby to sleep.

 2. Establish a relaxing pre-bedtime routine: This should not include stimulating activities like iPads and games.
 This relaxing routine should last 20-45 minutes and include 2-3 soothing activities such as taking a bath, changing into PJs and reading stories.
 The introduction of a sleep association toy or blanket may also be used.
 When Madi was 11 months, this was her bedtime routine:

 - 6:45 I would tell Madi it was “sleepy time.”
 This will help her start to connect the dots with this time of evening meaning she is getting ready to go to bed.

 - Then, Madi “brushes” her teeth, (or Graeme and I do it for her)

 - Next, we either give Madi a bath or a cloth wipe down of her face and hands